SophistSolutions/Stroika/Documentation/Thread-Safety.md

 The underlying rep stream is internally synchronized, so it can be used safely from multiple threads, without any additional checking/worries.

+#### Notes
+  - Because the envelope follows C++-Standard-Thread-Safety, constness of its methods follows the implied thread safety rules

 #### Examples:
   - Execution::Thread